Revised Worker Protection Standard

 Stay in compliance by posting the required pesticide safety information at a central location at your establishment.
 Spanish and English versions of updated EPA-approved pesticide safety information posters are in the Quick Links below.
 Be sure to fill in your site-specific information on the posters.

 For a brief overview of the revised Standard, see the quick reference guide from the HTC manual (also available in Spanish).
-Worker Protection Standard Frequently Asked Questions compiled by EPA clarifies some of the topics in the revised Standard.
 A PowerPoint presentation for Mississippi audiences based on the HTC manual highlights the changes in the revised Standard.

 Worker and Handler Pesticide Safety Training